Edward R. Murrow High School: Sports

 Edward R. Murrow High School offers a range of athletic programs across various seasons, as part of the Public School Athletic League (PSAL).
 The school shares an athletic field with Midwood High School.

-The fall season includes girls' volleyball, girls' cross country, girls' varsity soccer, boys' badminton, and co-ed bowling.
+The fall season includes girls' volleyball, girls' cross country, girls' varsity soccer, boys' soccer, boys' badminton, and co-ed bowling.
 In the winter, students can participate in girls' and boys' table tennis, girls' and boys' varsity basketball, and boys' wrestling.
 The spring sports lineup features girls' badminton, girls' wrestling, co-ed golf, girls' junior varsity soccer, girls' varsity softball, and boys' volleyball.

 Students at Murrow have the opportunity to participate in sports not offered at their school by joining teams at neighboring schools via the PSAL All-Access Program.
 This includes boys' fencing at Brooklyn Tech, boys' football, boys' baseball and boys' soccer at William E. Grady, and girls' tennis and girls' swimming at Abraham Lincoln.

 In the 2023-2024 school year, Murrow expanded its athletic offerings, adding boys' basketball, girls' basketball, and girls' softball.